OpenReqEU/palmu/README.md

 ## How to Use This Microservice

-GET hostname:9210/?id={issueId}
+GET hostname:9210/get-related?id={issueId}

-Returns a String list of closest related issue IDs
+Returns a String list of closest related issue IDs (requires projects posted)

+POST hostname:9210/post-project

+(project JSON in request body)

+Post a new project to Palmu

 ## Notes for Developers